 Why AI is more critical than ever for customer service teams

 AI is proving to be an essential part of customer service teams that are weathering this storm with high customer satisfaction, as well as agent productivity and happiness.
 This is because AI is the ultimate team player: always-on, 24/7; transparent in its work; guard-railing new agents during their training process and doling out work fairly to existing agents.
 Let’s dive in to how AI is helping companies through the Coronavirus:

 1. Always-on and always-resolving

 AI agents don’t sleep, get sick or take breaks.
-AI resolves repeatable, simple queries tickets in seconds.
-Human agents focus solely on more pressing, high-touch and critical issues.
-Response times will decrease substantially, while AI alleviates work from agents.
+AI resolves repeatable, simple queries and tickets in seconds, so human agents can focus solely on more pressing, high-touch and critical issues.
+Response times will decrease substantially, as AI alleviates work from agents.

 2. Scale-up, scale-down in seconds

 AI can scale to adapt to changes in volume immediately.
 While hiring new agents can take days, if not weeks, which is accompanied by training and on-boarding, relief for your existing agents is far from immediate.
 Compare this with AI: it can handle an infinite number of tickets at a single time.
 For example, WestJet previously averaged 60 customer service messages per minute on Facebook Messenger, but during the first week of the Coronavirus outbreak in North America, it peaked at 200+ per second.
 Because the airline leveraged a virtual agent, response times remained low, even as volume surged.

 3. On-boarding new agents

 Once agents have been trained initially, they still might have low confidence about how to respond or questions about a business policy.
 AI can recommend responses to agents, which can serve as a point of reference for them.